 It is commonly planted as an amenity tree in parks, parking lots and along roadsides in urban areas, mainly for the shade it gives.

-Grows naturally in sub-humid to humid tropical lowland climates, generally in areas with annual lows of 19 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 700 to 3500 mm and a dry season of 6 months or less.
+Grows naturally and has its best development in sub-humid to humid tropical lowland climates, generally in areas with annual lows of 19 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 700 to 3500 mm and a dry season of 6 months or less.

 New plants are grown from seed which remain viable for several years under cold, dry storage conditions and germinate readily when sown.
 It performs best on free-draining clay, loam and sand soils of a slightly acid to slightly alkaline nature, generally with a pH of 5.5 to 7.5 and on sites with full sun exposure.
 It has good tolerance to drought and seasonal flooding.